jmahler/jmahler.github.io/_posts/2014-02-27-tesla_interview.md

 And then I had one on one interviews with five of the engineers on the team.

+I arrived at the Palo Alto office early and had to wait for a few minutes.
+There were lots of people coming and going.
+On a back wall there was TV screen with live supercharger statistics from across the U.S.
+And I could hear the receptionist taking calls.
+Several calls were from people demanding to speak with Elon Musk, which I found amusing.

 This interview format is straight out of the book, Peopleware, by Tom DeMarco.
 Involving the team members in the hiring process makes them partially responsible for the success/failure of a new candidate.